On morphisms killing weights, weight complexes, and Eilenberg-Maclane (co)homology of spectra: Abstract

 We prove the equivalence of several definitions for killing weights.
 In particular, we describe a family of cohomological functors that "detects" this notion.
 We also prove that $M$ is {\it without weights $m,\dots, n$} (i.e., a decomposition of $M$ avoiding these weights exists) if and only if this condition is fulfilled for its {\it weight complex} $t(M)$.

 These results allow us to get new (stronger) results on the conservativity of the weight complex functor $t$.
 We study in detail the case $\cu=\shtop$ (endowed with the {\it spherical weight structure} whose heart consists of coproducts of sphere spectra); the corresponding weight complex functor is just the one calculating the $H\z$-homology (whereas the terms of weight complexes are free abelian groups).
-In this case $g$ kills weights $m,\dots, n$ if and only if $H(g)=0$ for all $H$ represented by elements of $\shtop[m,n]$ (and $g$'s satisfying these conditions form an injective class in the sense defined by J.D.
+In this case $g$ kills weights $m,\dots, n$ if and only if $H(g)=0$ for all $H$ represented by elements of $\shtop[m,n]$ (and $g$'s satisfying these conditions form an injective class in the sense essentially defined by J.D.
 Christensen; yet this class is not stable with respect to shifts).
-Besides, for any spectrum $M$ there exists a "weakly universal decomposition" $P\to M\to I_0$ for $I_0\in SH[m,n]$ and $P$ being without weights $m,\dots,n$ (the latter condition has an easy description in terms of homology); thus we obtain a {\it complete Hom-orthogonal pair} in the sense defined by Pospisil and Stovicek.
-Our results can also be applied to (the usual) derived categories.
+Moreover, for any spectrum $M$ there exists a "weakly universal decomposition" $P\to M\to I_0$ for $I_0\in SH[m,n]$ and $P$ being without weights $m,\dots,n$ (the latter condition has an easy description in terms of singular homology); thus we obtain a {\it torsion pair}.
+We also obtain a certain converse to the stable Hurewicz theorem.